ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 # Introduction # {#intro}

-Authentication and Authorization for Constrained Environments (ACE) {{I-D.ietf-ace-oauth-authz}} is a framework that enforces access control on IoT devices acting as Resource Servers.
+Authentication and Authorization for Constrained Environments (ACE) {{RFC9200}} is a framework that enforces access control on IoT devices acting as Resource Servers.
 In order to use ACE, both Clients and Resource Servers have to register with an Authorization Server and become a registered device.
 Once registered, a Client can send a request to the Authorization Server, to obtain an Access Token for a Resource Server.
-For a Client to access the Resource Server, the Client must present the issued Access Token at the Resource Server, which then validates it before storing it (see {{Section 5.10.1.1 of I-D.ietf-ace-oauth-authz}}).
+For a Client to access the Resource Server, the Client must present the issued Access Token at the Resource Server, which then validates it before storing it (see {{Section 5.10.1.1 of RFC9200}}).

 Even though Access Tokens have expiration times, there are circumstances by which an Access Token may need to be revoked before its expiration time, such as: (1) a registered device has been compromised, or is suspected of being compromised; (2) a registered device is decommissioned; (3) there has been a change in the ACE profile for a registered device; (4) there has been a change in access policies for a registered device; and (5) there has been a change in the outcome of policy evaluation for a registered device (e.g., if policy assessment depends on dynamic conditions in the execution environment, the user context, or the resource utilization).

-As discussed in {{Section 6.1 of I-D.ietf-ace-oauth-authz}}, only client-initiated revocation is currently specified {{RFC7009}} for OAuth 2.0 {{RFC6749}}, based on the assumption that Access Tokens in OAuth are issued with a relatively short lifetime.
+As discussed in {{Section 6.1 of RFC9200}}, only client-initiated revocation is currently specified {{RFC7009}} for OAuth 2.0 {{RFC6749}}, based on the assumption that Access Tokens in OAuth are issued with a relatively short lifetime.
 However, this is not expected to be the case for constrained, intermittently connected devices, that need Access Tokens with relatively long lifetimes.

 This document specifies a method for allowing registered devices to access and possibly subscribe to a Token Revocation List (TRL) resource on the Authorization Server, in order to obtain an updated list of revoked, but yet not expired, pertaining Access Tokens.
 In particular, registered devices can subscribe to the TRL at the Authorization Server by using resource observation {{RFC7641}} for the Constrained Application Protocol (CoAP) {{RFC7252}}.

-Unlike in the case of token introspection (see {{Section 5.9 of I-D.ietf-ace-oauth-authz}}), a registered device does not provide an owned Access Token to the Authorization Server for inquiring about its current state.
+Unlike in the case of token introspection (see {{Section 5.9 of RFC9200}}), a registered device does not provide an owned Access Token to the Authorization Server for inquiring about its current state.
 Instead, registered devices simply obtain an updated list of revoked, but yet not expired, pertaining Access Tokens, as efficiently identified by corresponding hash values.

 The benefits of this method are that it complements token introspection, and it does not require any additional endpoints on the registered devices.
 The only additional requirements for registered devices are a request/response interaction with the Authorization Server to access and possibly subscribe to the TRL (see {{sec-overview}}), and the lightweight computation of hash values to use as Token identifiers (see {{sec-token-name}}).